About toenail infection and fingernail infection

 Treatment for toenail infection or fingernail infection

-For fungal nail infections, your GP will prescribe antifungal creams, solutions or tablets.
-Your GP might take a clipping of the nail before treatment starts to check that the fungus will respond to treatment.
+For fungal nail infections, your GP will prescribe antifungal medicine.
+Your GP might take a clipping of the nail before treatment starts to check that the cause is fungus.

 For mild bacterial or viral infections with no pus, clean the affected finger or toe with an antiseptic solution.
 If your GP has prescribed an antibiotic cream, put it on the affected area.